 How To Prepare for the Reg II Changes

 It is important to know about the Reg II changes, but for most credit unions, no action needs to be taken at this time other than setting strategy and being aware of the changes.
-Synergent credit unions who have a secondary unaffiliated network that can accept card not present transactions (like Accel or NYCE) have met the primary requirements.
+Synergent credit unions that have a secondary unaffiliated network that can accept card-not-present transactions (like Accel or NYCE) have met the primary requirements.
 Additionally, while July 1 is the compliance date, these changes have already begun and will continue to happen gradually.